-Life Insurance if you have lupus can often be arranged provided that you have little to no symptoms, or that the condition is well controlled with medication.
+Life Insurance if you have lupus can often be arranged in most circumstances so please don't worry.
 The insurer that you apply to will want to see a medical report from your GP, in order to establish how much the condition affects you before they offer policy terms.
 Lupus Life Insurance is often available but the policy terms will depend on the type of lupus you have (e.g. Discoid Lupus Erythematosus or Systemic lupus erythematosus).
-Rates for DLE are usually better than those for SLE however it will depend upon the severity and frequency of symptoms.
+Rates for DLE are usually better than those for SLE, however it will depend upon the severity and frequency of symptoms.
 Insurers are also likely to offer more favourable terms to non-smokers than smokers combined with lupus.

-Critical Illness Cover for people with lupus can sometimes be available.
+Critical Illness Cover for people with lupus can sometimes be available on the standard insurance market but it is rare.
 This will depend upon the type of lupus (DLE is treat more leniently than SLE), the type/duration of medication and the frequency of symptoms.
-It is extremely likely if cover can be offered that there will be a premium loading applied to the cover.
+For SLE you would need to have had the condition be dormant for a number of years to be considered.
+Where it is available, it is likely that any offer of Critical Illness Cover will come at non-standard terms in the form of a premium increase.

 Income Protection for people with lupus can sometimes be offered.
 If you suffer from DLE (Discoid Lupus Erythematosus) then any potential terms are likely to be more favourable than for people with SLE (Systemic lupus erythematosus).
 Some companies may look to put an increase in premiums on the plan and some may look to exclude lupus from the policy.

 For sufferers of SLE obtaining Income Protection may be more difficult.
-Some providers may consider cover so long as you are not had symptoms for some time and/or are not requiring medication.
+Some insurers may consider cover so long as you are not had symptoms for some time and/or are not requiring medication.
 Some providers may look at cover with a longer deferment, e.g. 6 months.
+This is the amount of time that you have to wait from being unable to work due to ill health, before the insurer can consider a claim.
+It is worth bearing in mind that if you apply for an Income Protection policy, you should aim to get cover under an 'own occupation' definition, that gives you the strongest claims criteria.

 You may decide to apply for Accident, Sickness and Unemployment Cover as an alternative to Income Protection.
 Accident, Sickness and Unemployment Cover provides a short-term monthly income replacement and is not medically underwritten, though existing medical conditions are excluded from the claimable conditions.